 During this session we look at the many empires that succeed each other in this area since the third millennium Before Christ.
 We look at Ancient Egyptian civilization and at the Israelite kingdom.

-We then see how a monotheistic religion emerges from all those civilizations, which in the Middle East becomes the standard for all religious developments in subsequent history.
+We then see how a monotheistic religion emerges from all those civilizations, which in the Middle East becomes the leitmotif for all religious developments in subsequent history.

 We look at how Alexander the Great conquers the area and incorporates it into his realm.
-This is how the Middle East comes into contact with the Hellenic culture.
+This is how Hellenic culture becomes an influence in the Middle East.

 In the 1st century Before Christ the region around the Mediterranean was conquered by the Roman Empire.
 As a result, this part of the Middle East was united with North Africa and a large part of Europe.
 So in this period, an internal connection between Europe and North Africa is developed.